 Regulations regarding bounty hunters vary state to state.
 In some states, bounty hunters must be trained and licensed.
 In other states, however, no training or licensure is required and the only requirement is that they be hired by a bondsman.
 Many states allow bounty hunters to enter the fugitive’s home without a warrant in order to issue a re-arrest.
 On the other hand, there are also many states where bounty hunting is restricted or banned altogether.

 Bounty hunting can be dangerous and agents are usually trained in defense and restraint techniques using various weapons.
 It is often necessary for them to employ the element of surprise in order to catch the fugitive they are after.
-Basically, while the bondsmen they work for are hired to help things run smoothly when a defendant needs help getting out of jail, bounty hunters are asked to step in when things go wrong.
+Basically, while the bondsmen they work for are hired to help things run smoothly when a defendant needs help getting out of jail in Salt Lake City, bounty hunters are asked to step in when things go wrong.